We slunk in, heads held high.

 Baby, I can smell you and I'm sinking.

-Becoming one with the bodies pulsating and beating and slap slap slapping skin on skin, hip thrust, Elvis pelvis, twirl jump lunge thrash.
+Becoming one with the bodies pulsating and beating and slap slap slapping skin on skin, hip thrust, twirl jump lunge thrash.

-Not sure if I can climb my way out of this hole; we're a heap of bodies now, but I still feel you.
+Not sure if I can climb my way out of this hole.
+We're a heap of bodies, but I still feel you.

 Our hearts pump the same life, give the same life-blood, give same life.